shashankkumarIITB/CS772-DL4NLP/Assignment3/README.md

 In pre-trained embedding case, this will also download and save the embedding for further use.

 Next select the model to be trained in train.&#8203;py file.
-Value guide for different models is given below -
+Value guide for different models (according to neuralnet.&#8203;py) is given below -

 | bi value | Model |
 | ------ | ------ |